Skip to main content

 Workshop 21:

-Bulletproofing your IEPs: Developing and Implementing Educationally Meaningfully and Legally Correct Special Education Programs
+Ironclad IEPs: Developing and Implementing Educationally Meaningfully and Legally Correct Special Education Programs

 The essential obligation of special education is to craft an individualized education program (IEP) that confers a free appropriate public education (FAPE).
 The purpose of this workshop is to present a four-step format for ensuring that students’ IEPs are educationally meaningful and legally sound.